 Before I had kids I never thought too much about the products I used.
 But after getting pregnant and more so after my baby arrived I knew I wanted to clean up the products I use.

-I still have a long way to go which is why I regularly consult Anneliese when I need a recommendation.
+I still have a long way to go which is why I regularly consult my friend Anneliese when I need a recommendation.
 If you’re interested in clean living be sure to follow her on Instagram @yourcorewellness

 Spring Cleaning your kid products

 These little mess makers get their own category.
 Throw out the old idea that baths have to be daily and filled with bubbles to get the grime off.
 Yes, it’s fun but it’s also drying and irritating to their tender skin.
 Plus, some of the ingredients in those scented bubbles can slowly build up in organs and cause troubles down the road.